tbrooks007/Biased-Random-Forest/README.md

 # Biased Random Forest
-This project provides a basic implementation of a **Biased Random Forest (BRAF)**.
-BRAF is an ensamble method that seeks to mitigate issues caused by class imbalances in classification propblems by "adequately representing the minority class during classification."
-This method was proposed by M. Bader-El-Den etal in "Biased Random Forest For Dealing With the Class Imbalance Problem."
+This project provides a basic implementation of a Biased Random Forest (BRAF).
+BRAF is an ensemble method that seeks to mitigate issues caused by class imbalances in classification problems by "adequately representing the minority class during classification."
+This method was proposed by M. Bader-El-Den et al in "Biased Random Forest For Dealing With the Class Imbalance Problem."

 ### Possible Improvements